 What methods of transport does Gulf Air provide for my pet?

 Gulf Air does not permit the carriage of animals (except for seeing eye dogs) in the passenger cabin of aircraft.
-However, animals may be checked as excess baggage or shipped as cargo.
+However, animals may be shipped as cargo.
+Details may be accessed by clicking here.

 What are the restrictions?